Val-dose-things/Co-Print-SV08-Config/README.md

 update the device ids.
 # use /dev/serial/by-id/

+Unplug the KCM usb and then run this in the ssh shell.

+ls -la /dev/serial/by-id/
+This will show the host mcu

+Then plug in the KCM with the toolhead disconnected

+ls -la /dev/serial/by-id/
+The new one is the kcm mcu

+Plug in the toolhead

+ls -la /dev/serial/by-id/
+This will show the toolhead mcu.

 copy all the ids to a notepad.

 then disconnect one by one to find out what is what.